kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 ### Potential to find and disclose security risks

 By implementing Entra ID as a server, we may find security vulnerabilities in the process that we can disclose to Microsoft.
 This improves the security of authentication for all users of both Entra ID and our reimplementation.
+The himmelblau project has already discovered and disclosed a number of these issues.

 ### Ability to Improve the End Result